 Maintain the functionality of mature softwood cover for wildlife wintering and ensure nearby food sources.

 Promote the health and viability of mast-producing trees and shrubs.

+Enhance early successional habitats to diversify species and age structures.

 Action Items

 Engage ecologists to survey proposed trail routes and infrastructure areas for rare species within 50 feet of their sides and adapt conservation plans accordingly.